bgbaroo/express-demo/TEST.md

 Now, let's write unit tests for our functions.
 Start by creating a new file, e.g. `bank_return.test.ts` (Jest TypeScript test files have `.test.ts` extensions):

+> Test files are usually placed in separate top-level directory `test`.
+> You can still place them inside `src`, but don't forget to exclude the
+> test files from `tsc` compilation sources by excluding the wildcard `*.test.ts`.

 ```typescript
 import { mul, periodReturn, fromPercent, compound } from "./bank_return";